Fact checked

 Psychiatric service dogs can provide social support and help reduce feelings of isolation and loneliness.
 Depression can make it difficult for individuals to form and maintain relationships, but having a service dog can provide a constant source of support and comfort.
 As a result, a person with depression may experience improvement in their overall sense of well-being and promote feelings of happiness and fulfillment.

-Man training a dalmation
+Man training a Dalmation

 In addition to acting as a counterpart for an individual struggling with depression, a psychiatric service dog is trained in specific tasks dedicated to reducing the harm caused by symptoms of mental illness.
 These tasks can range from learning simple ways to remind a person to take medication to full-on intervention in cases of emergency.
 Examples of specific psychiatric service dog tasks include: